Holton Township, Michigan: Education

-In 2000, Holton was one of only seven school districts in the state of Michigan that would have been eligible for private school vouchers, on which there was a statewide referendum that year.
+In 2000, Holton Public Schools was one of only seven school districts in the state of Michigan that would have been eligible for private school vouchers, on which there was a statewide referendum that year.
 Most residents were opposed to the measure, since they did not want competition for the local public school.
 The measure was defeated in Holton and across the state by about a 2:1 ratio.

 The main festival of the year, Holton Days, is held in the last weekend of July.

 The Holton Red Devils have a state title in volleyball in 1994.
 They were also runner-up in 1993.
 In baseball they were state runner-up in 2006, losing to #1 state ranked Homer 3–2.